-Committee members don't just judge you during the exams.
-They can be resources to you beside your adviser.
+Committee members don't just judge you during the exam.
+They can also be resources to you besides your adviser.
 If you have some sort of difficulty with your adviser, this aspect of committee members becomes more important.
 So choose those who could be helpful in case you need it.

 You are expected to write a paper for the oral exam, and give it to the committee members at least two weeks before the exam (some faculty members want more than two weeks to be able to give the paper due attention.
 Check with them well in advance about this).
 During the exam, you will talk about the paper for up to 20 minutes.
 The paper should be written concisely.
-The recommended length is about 10 pages (double spaced).
-A small difference from the recommended length is acceptable, but the length should not be more than 15 pages (double space).
+The recommended length is about 10-20 pages (double spaced).
+A small difference from the recommended length is acceptable, but the length should not be more than 30 pages (double spaced).